Aleki001/alx-zero_day/0x03-git/README.md

-My first commit.
 I am happy about learning this in ALX.
+I love git